HaloWarsModding/HaloWarsModding.github.io/_guides/guides_06_customsquads.md

 toc: true
 ---

-# How to make your first custom squads
+# How to make your first custom squads <span class="label label-blue">Work in Progress</span>

-Work In Progress
-{: .label .label-blue }
+In this guide we'll be making various custom squads, and go over some of the intricacies involved with the squad system.
+To begin, we'll be looking for the `squads.xml` file, which is found in the data folder.

+(image)

+From there, find and pick out the marine squad.
+We're first going to add a few extra memebers